What is Carotid Artery Stenosis

 In patients with asymptomatic disease, the carotid plaque may be a chance finding.
 It may be suspected by the presence of a noise or “bruit” heard with the stethoscope.
 Duplex or ultrasound scanning of the carotid artery may verify the presence of a narrowing in the carotid artery.

-In patients with symptomatic disease, the symptoms may be transient, lasting less than 24 hours, and are therefore referred to as transient ischaemic attack (TIA) or mini-stroke.
-These symptoms include numbness limited to one side of the body, affecting an arm or leg, weakness or paralysis affecting one side of the body, difficulty speaking or understanding speech, or visual disturbance, affecting one or both eyes.
+In patients with symptomatic disease, the symptoms may be transient, lasting less than 24 hours, and are therefore referred to as a transient ischaemic attack (TIA) or mini-stroke.
+These symptoms include reduced sensation limited to one side of the body, affecting an arm or leg, weakness or paralysis affecting one side of the body, difficulty speaking or understanding speech, or visual disturbance, affecting one or both eyes.

 In order to obtain more information regarding the characteristics of the plaque and the rest of the carotid artery, a CT angiogram or catheter angiogram may sometimes be required.